deepaksithu/cheatsheet/README.md

 - MAKE README CHECKLIST AND PROJECT CHECKLIST!!!!!

 **format**:
-Project title - WHAT of project
+Project title - WHAT of project <br>
-Table of Contents - for README itself if necessary General Info - decription of creation, maintenance, and WHY of project Tech/Framework Used - programs/API used
+Table of Contents - for README itself if necessary <br>
+General Info - decription of creation, maintenance, and WHY of project <br>
+Tech/Framework Used - programs/API used <br>
-Installation - libraries and files needed to run
+Installation - libraries and files needed to run <br>
-Code Example - concisely show HOW of project
+Code Example - concisely show HOW of project <br>
-Features - what makes this project stand out
+Features - what makes this project stand out <br>
-How to Use - guide to using project
+How to Use - guide to using project <br>
-Contribute - let people know how to contribute
+Contribute - let people know how to contribute <br>
-To-Do - what needs work
+To-Do - what needs work <br>
-Credits - give credits to anyone, anywhere, inspiration License - choosealicense.com
+Credits - give credits to anyone, anywhere, inspiration <br>
+License - choosealicense.com <br>
-Contact - email and LinkedIn
+Contact - email and LinkedIn <br>

 **template**: